cypress-io/cypress-documentation/source/ja/guides/core-concepts/dashboard-service.md

 You can create multiple Record Keys for a project, or delete existing ones from our {% url 'Dashboard' https://on.cypress.io/dashboard %}.
 You can also find your Record Key inside of the *Settings* tab in the Test Runner.

-{% img /img/dashboard/record-key-shown-in-desktop-gui-configuration.png "Record Key in Configuration Tab" %}
+{% imgTag /img/dashboard/record-key-shown-in-desktop-gui-configuration.png "Record Key in Configuration Tab" %}

 ## Authentication

 Cypress uses your `projectId` and *Record Key* together to uniquely identify projects.

-{% img /img/dashboard/project-id-and-record-key-shown-in-dashboard.png "ProjectID and Record Keys in Dashboard" %}
+{% imgTag /img/dashboard/project-id-and-record-key-shown-in-dashboard.png "ProjectID and Record Keys in Dashboard" %}

 The record key is used to authenticate that your project is *allowed* to record.
 As long as your record key stays *private*, nobody will be able to record test runs for your project - even if they have your `projectId`.